 Ah, August!
-With the kids already back in school and the summer-like days waning, it has us all longing to gather up and surround ourselves with every last bit of the season.
-Our wood block stem vases were born out of the desire to bring the last of summer inside, while using up some bits & pieces of past crafts I had laying around.
+With all the kids already back in school and the summer-like days waning, it has us longing to gather up and surround ourselves with every last bit of the season.
+Our wood-block stem vases were born out of the desire to bring the last of summer inside while using up some bits & pieces of past crafts I had laying around.

-- Paint or Stain (Optional)
+- Paint or wood stain

-Drill a hole through the center of your wooden block with a spade bit that’s the same diameter as the test tubes you have (mine had a 5/8″ diameter) – stopping about 3/4 of the way through.
-Finish up by sanding around the edges with a fine grain sandpaper.
+Drill a hole through the center of your wooden block with a spade bit that’s the same diameter as the test tubes you have (mine had a 5/8″ diameter) – stopping about 3/4 of the way through the block.

-Once your blocks are drilled and sanded, grab some sponges or paintbrushes and let the the kids go to town!
+Once your blocks are drilled and sanded, grab some sponges or paint brushes and let the kids go to town!
 These can even just be dipped and dried.
-I used some acrylic paint I had sitting around and wanted to use up, but you can also use stamps, a stain, markers, washi tape or stickers to decorate – get creative!
+I used some acrylic paint I had sitting around and wanted to use up, but you can also use stamps, a stain, markers, washi tape, or stickers or letters to decorate – get creative!

 Half the fun of these is that they can be stacked up, arranged, and rearranged for all different kinds of fun looks – these are really so versatile!
 Here are a few more ideas:

-- Put different letter on each side of each block and spell the name of the flowers collected or the season.
+- Put a different letter on each side of each block and spell the name of the flowers collected or the season.

-- Cover the blocks with different faces and fill the test tube with some “hair” from the garden.
+- Cover the blocks with different funny faces and fill the test tube with some “hair” from the garden.

 - Play with different colors and patterns to create fun, ever-changing arrangements.

-- Paint with a magnetic paint for stem vases that can double as picture or note holders.
+- Paint with a magnetic paint for stem vases that can double as picture or noteholders.

 - Use some different sizes and shapes of blocks to create a cityscape of stem vases.